-Evergreen content stays relevant and drives traffic to your site, over a longer period of time.
+Evergreen content stays relevant and drives traffic to your site, over a long period of time.
 Unlike other posts, it never becomes obsolete.

 You'll often hear the advice to create evergreen, timeless content for great success in blogging.

 Have you ever heard of news sites?
 The news bloggers need to keep typing on their keyboards all the day.
-Yet, the content they write become obsolete over time, maybe a week.
+Yet, the content they write becomes obsolete over time, maybe a week.

-In this post, I’m gonna explain everything you need to create great evergreen content on your site.
+In this post, I'm gonna explain everything you need to do to create great evergreen content on your site.

 A word about niche…